 Ryan took his first role in gaming in 1998 as a game tester for Microsoft, leading to increased management responsibilities for over 30 game titles across leading studios including FASA Studios, Ensemble Studios, and Bungie.
 During his tenure at Microsoft, Ryan also established the hardware compatibility team for the games division, building an industry leading standard for OEM and IHV partnerships, and delivering best in-class performance to Windows gamers worldwide.

 With increasing leadership roles at Bungie from 2000 through 2016 as the company grew from less than 100 staff to over 600 employees, Ryan led Bungie to become one of the largest and most successful independent game development companies of all time.
 At Bungie, his credits include the key franchise releases of Halo, Halo 2, Halo 3, Halo 3 ODST, Halo Reach, Bungie.net, and Destiny.
-Ryan’s tenure at Bungie is an inspiration to millions of gamers and professionals in the industry, with a career beginning in QA and ultimately leading the studio as CEO and President.
+Ryan’s tenure at Bungie is an inspiration to millions of gamers and professionals in the industry, with a career beginning in QA and ultimately leading the studio as CEO, President, and Chairman of the Board.

-Among Ryan’s many achievements, successfully negotiating Bungie’s divestiture from Microsoft in 2007, he demonstrated a vision for a establishing a preeminent independent game development company.
+Ryan’s many achievements before founding ProbablyMonsters include successfully negotiating Bungie’s divestiture from Microsoft in 2007.
+In doing so, he demonstrated a vision for a establishing a preeminent independent game development company.
 To set Bungie on a new path, Ryan secured strategic partnerships with Activision, Sony, and Microsoft for a ten-year horizon securing over a billion dollars in funding and delivering billions more in revenue.
 Ryan has won multiple awards, including Game of the Year for Destiny in 2015.